Mali

 Source: Germany

-Plain English: Italian operators should avoid the airspace of Mali.
+Plain English: German operators should not enter the airspace of Mali below FL260.

 Source: France